-Classification of Instructional Program (CIP) Code: 51.3804

-Standard Occupational Classification (SOC) Code: 29-1151
+Classification of Instructional Program (CIP) Code: 51.3804 Standard Occupational Classification (SOC) Code: 29-1151

 The post-master's certificate (PMC) in Nurse Anesthesia program is a full-time program that offers 6.0 theoretical nursing and research credits, 9.0 quarter credit basic science component, 31.0 quarter credits of a didactic anesthesia component and a 25.0 credits in a clinical component.
-Upon successful completion program outcomes student is awarded a post master's certificate in nurse anesthesia and is eligible to take the national certification examination offered by the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).
+Upon successful completion of program outcomes, the student is awarded a post master's certificate in Nurse Anesthesia and is eligible to take the national certification examination offered by the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).

-The nurse anesthesia program is accredited by the:
+The Nurse Anesthesia program is accredited by the: